Types of Hotels or Classification of hotels by their type

 Bed and Breakfast / Homestays: These are houses with rooms converted into overnight facilities, this can size up to 1 to 10 guest rooms.
 They are also known as 'Home Stay's'.
 The owner of the B&B usually stay on the premises and is responsible for serving breakfast to the guest.

 Timeshare / Vacation Rentals: Another new type or segment of the hospitality industry is the timeshare hotels.
 These are sometimes referred to as " Vacation-interval" hotels.
-Timeshare hotels are where the guests who purchase the ownership of accommodations for a specific period.
+Timeshare hotels are where the guests purchase the ownership of accommodations for a specific period.
 These owners may also have the unit rented out by the management company that operates the hotel.

 Casino Hotels: Hotels with gambling facilities are called Casino Hotels.
 Although the food and beverage operations in the casino are luxurious their functions are secondary to and supportive of casino operations.

 Conference and Convention Centres: These type of hotels focus on meeting and conferences and overnight accommodation for meeting attendees.
-They also provide video conferencing facility, audiovisual equipment, business services, flexible seating arrangements, flipchart etc. These hotels mostly located outside the metropolitan areas and have facilities like golf, swimming pools, tennis courts, fitness centres, spas etc.
+They also provide a video conferencing facility, audiovisual equipment, business services, flexible seating arrangements, flipchart etc. These hotels mostly located outside the metropolitan areas and have facilities like golf, swimming pools, tennis courts, fitness centres, spas etc.

 3. Levels Of service

-World class service: These are also called luxury / Five Start hotels, they target top business executives, entertainment celebrities, high- ranking political figures, and wealthy clientele as their primary markets.
+World-class service: These are also called luxury / Five Start hotels, they target top business executives, entertainment celebrities, high-ranking political figures, and wealthy clientele as their primary markets.
 They provide upscale restaurants and lounges, Valet, concierge services and also private dining facilities.

-Mid-Range Service: Hotels offering mid-range or otherwise 3 to 4-star hotels service appeal the largest segment of the travelling public.
-This kind of hotels does not provide elaborate service and have a adequate staffing.
+Mid-Range Service: Hotels offering mid-range or otherwise 3 to 4-star hotels service appeal to the largest segment of the travelling public.
+This kind of hotels does not provide elaborate service and have adequate staffing.
 They also provide uniformed service, food and beverage room service, in-room entertainment's and also Wi-Fi etc.

 Budget / Limited Service: These hotels provide clean, comfortable, safe, inexpensive rooms and meet the basic need of guests.
-Budget hotels appeal primarily to budget-minded travellers who want a room with minimum services and amenities required for the comfortable stay, without unnecessary paying additional cost for costly services.
+Budget hotels appeal primarily to budget-minded travellers who want a room with minimum services and amenities required for a comfortable stay, without unnecessary paying additional cost for costly services.